M-Amulya/M-Amulya/README.md

 - Excel
 - Tableau

 Passionate about leveraging data-driven technologies to solve real-world business challenges and uncover opportunities for growth.
-Always eager to explore new advancements in analytics and deliver impactful solutions
+Always eager to explore new advancements in analytics and deliver impactful solutions.

 <!--
 **M-Amulya/M-Amulya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.